The Worst Airports in the United States Are Found in These 15 Cities

 7. Orlando International Airport

 Number of passengers: 41.9 million

-Orlando’s airport is the airport for central Florida, and every Disney and Universal Studios tourist is probably very familiar with its spread-out terminal structure.
+As the airport of central Florida, every theme-park tourist is probably familiar with its spread-out structure.
 The amenities and timeliness aren’t great, but the real issue is accessibility.
-It’s basically a car, bus, shuttle service, or bust to get there.
-They built a brand new airport train station that won’t have any trains for several years, according to the Orlando Sentinel.
+If you can’t get a car or shuttle, you’re in trouble.
+They built a new airport train station, but it won’t have any trains for several years, reports the Orlando Sentinel.

 6. O’Hare International Airport